terrenceshi/6242app/README.md

 pip install -r requirements.txt for the model.

-npm install for the frontend.
+npm install for the frontend (after u cd into frontend folder).

 Be sure to mainly work on dev branch and to make sure everything works well before pull request.
 I don't have any permissions for the pull request or anything so you can just do it whenever.